 Loss of income

-Research how much you will be paid when you take time off work after having your baby.
+Research what maternity and parental benefits are available to you when you take time off from work after having your baby.
 Some companies generously offer maternity leave with full pay for a specific number of weeks.
-Others just put you on short term disability, which typically pays 60% to 70% of your regular wage, for six to eight weeks.
+Others just put you on short-term disability, which typically pays 60% to 70% of your regular wage, for six to eight weeks.
 You also may be eligible for up to 12 weeks of unpaid leave under the Family Medical Leave Act.

-In addition to your loss of income immediately after having your baby, consider your long term income.
-If one parent plans to stay home with the child, this will significantly affect your income going forward.
+In addition to the loss of income immediately after having your baby, consider the impact on your long-term income.
+If one parent plans to stay home with the child, this will significantly affect your household income going forward.

 Child care expenses

-Paying for child care can be a huge strain on your budget, but it will probably be necessary if you both decide to keep working.
-Start looking for child care before your baby arrives because the best options may fill up quickly.
+Paying for child care can be a considerable strain on your budget, but it will probably be necessary if you both decide to keep working.
+Start looking for childcare before your baby arrives because the best options may fill up quickly.

-Costs vary from $500 per month for inexpensive in-home daycare to $1,000 per month in a daycare facility or upwards of $3,000 per month for a private nanny in your own home.
-That blow can be softened through the dependent care tax credits or a flexible spending account that allows you to shelter the money from income taxes.
+Costs vary from $500 per month for inexpensive in-home daycare to $1,000 per month in a daycare facility or upwards of $3,000 per month for a private nanny in your home.
+You can soften the blow through dependent care tax credits or a flexible spending account that allows you to shelter the money from income taxes.

 Lastly, don't forget about the added expense of insurance.
 You will need to add your child to your health insurance plan, so compare the cost of an additional dependent with each of your employer-sponsored plans.
-If you don't have life insurance policies yet, now is the time to get them for both of you.
-Term insurance policies can cost less than $1 per day when you're young and healthy, and they provide peace of mind and financial security.
+If you do not have life insurance policies yet, now is the time to get them for both of you.
+Term insurance policies can cost less than $1 per day when you are young and healthy, and they provide peace of mind and financial security.